ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/07_Installation.md

  - *javax.net.ssl.trustStore*: Path to the trustStore for securing the TLS connections.
  - *javax.net.ssl.trustStorePassword*: Password for the Truststore.

-**Note**: The keytore must contain the private key sibling of the public key defined in the SAML-Metadata.
+These settings can be overwritten using the configuration in the idp-config-local.yaml **Note**: The keystore must contain the private key sibling of the public key defined in the SAML-Metadata.
 The truststore must contain all public keys used for mTLS of the endpoints of the EPR platform and the identity provider.